SecureDrop Workstation Release Management

 2. git checkout VERSION

 3. Now you are ready to build.
 Build RPMs following the documentation in an environment sufficient for building production artifacts.
-For securedrop-workstation you run make dom0-rpm to build the RPM.
+For securedrop-workstation you run make build-rpm to build the RPM.

-4. sha256sum the built template (and store hash in the build logs/commit message).
+4. sha256sum the built RPM (and store hash in the build logs/commit message).

 5. Commit the (unsigned) version of this RPM to a branch in the securedrop-yum-prod repository.